-The directors of the Corporation, other than the current CEO, were paid an annual fee of \$50,000 for their services in respect of the financial year-ended December 31, 2023.
+The directors of the Corporation, other than the current CEO, were paid an annual fee of \$50,000 for their services in respect of the financial year-ended December 31, 2024.
 The Chair of the Audit Committee is entitled to an additional annual fee of \$5,000 and the Chair of the Human Resources and Corporate Governance Committee is entitled to an additional annual fee of \$5,000.
-Audit Committee members are entitled to an additional annual fee of \$2,500 and Human Resources and Corporate Governance Committee is entitled to an additional annual fee of \$2,500.
+Audit Committee members are entitled to an additional annual fee of \$2,500 and Human Resources and Corporate Governance Committee members are entitled to an additional annual fee of \$2,500.
 Directors of the Corporation are also eligible to receive Options and/or deferred share units ("DSUs") as an initial grant when joining the Board and on an annual basis.
-During the financial year 2023, each of Mr. Brian Ellacott, Dr. Cynthia Lavoie, Ms. Murielle Lortie, Dr. Arthur Rosenthal and Mr. Kris Shah were granted 5,000 DSUs.
 Except as set out below, directors are not eligible to receive other compensation.